-Anyway, forgetting about the less than friendly locals (and we did after a few days, realizing it was nothing personal) we still really enjoyed Vernazza.
+Anyway, forgetting about all the tourists we still really enjoyed Vernazza.
 It is a beautiful spot, one of the most beautiful anywhere.
 We climbed a lot of steps, took tons of photos, and drank beer / wine / expressos while people-gazing.
 The gelatos were also great.
 Vernazza was still many of the things I expected coming here.

 Below: Lots more photos.
 I couldn’t stop taking them here.

 I really, really recommend staying at least one night in Vernazza and seeing the town after all the day trippers have left.
 We stayed at Alessandro Carro Affittacamere which was good (not great, but good).
 A few recommendations: Affittacamere Elisabetta (good prices, comfortable place, incredible views), La Polena – Affittacamere (much of the same views but higher end), MaDa Charm Apartment Terrace & Carugio (in the heart of the town, high end, very nice).
-Finding a place in Vernazza can be difficult so I’ve put a deals finder below.
-Book early.
+Finding a place in Vernazza can be difficult so book early.

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.

 If you haven’t subscribed yet and want to get our posts and newsletters sent to your email, just insert your email address below